scimusmn/laparoscopy-camera/README.md

 **Important note:*** If you installed the `laparoscopy` executable somewhere other than the path above, you should supply that path instead.

+It is also helpful to disable screen blanking.
+To do this, run `startx xscreensaver` and pick from the drop-down menu "Disable screen saver."
+Go to "File > Quit" to exit the program.

 Finally, run `sudo raspi-config` and select "Boot Options" > "Desktop/CLI."
 Use the arrow keys to select "Console Autologin" and press enter.
 Select "yes" to reboot, and ensure that the program is working properly.

 **YOU'RE DONE!**